 Booz Allen Hamilton Holding Corp.
-(BAH) Chairman and Chief Executive Ralph Shrader is a fan of PBS series “Downton Abbey,” nominated for three Golden Globes this week.
+(BAH:US) Chairman and Chief Executive Ralph Shrader is a fan of PBS series “Downton Abbey,” nominated for three Golden Globes this week.

 His favorite character, played by Jim Carter, is Charlie Carson, who represents the “prototypical Brit butler,” Shrader said.

 He got to meet Carter during last night’s cast party at the home of British Ambassador Peter Westmacott.